-Jody Schechter, Vice President (Houston)
+Jody Schechter, President (Houston)

-Kate Patrick, Secretary (Dallas)
+Debbie Barnes, Secretary (Dallas)

 Kate Patrick has over thirteen years of experience in corporate reorganization and bankruptcy law and related litigation.
 Kate began her legal career in 2003, first as an associate with the law firm of Rochelle McCullough LLP and later as an associate with Munsch Hardt Kopf & Harr, P.C.
 In the fall of 2012, Kate became the founder and the managing member of the Law Offices of Kate M. Patrick, PLLC.
 In addition to maintaining her own law practice, Kate serves as of counsel to the Law Offices of Judith W. Ross.

 Amanda Woog (Austin)

 Amanda Woog is the Executive Director of the Texas Fair Defense Project, a legal nonprofit dedicated to improving criminal justice outcomes for low-income Texans.
 She previously held research fellowships at the University of Pennsylvania and UT-Austin, served as policy director of the Texas House Committee on Criminal Jurisprudence and worked as an associate at Sullivan & Cromwell LLP.
 Amanda got bitten by the Texas policy bug in the summer of 2013, inspired by Wendy Davis and the feminist army that took over the pink granite dome.
 She received her law degree with honors from the University of Texas School of Law and her Bachelor of Arts in Philosophy from Trinity College in Hartford, Connecticut.